stefanvasilev/egnn-transformer/blogpost.md

 This blogpost serves three purposes:
 1. Explain the ideas of equivariance in transformer networks while also explaining some of the methods used.
-2. Providing an overview of some reproduction results for other methods (i.e., the Equivariant Graph Neural Network).
+2. Provide an overview of some reproduction results for other methods (i.e., the Equivariant Graph Neural Network).
 3. Give an overview of our method and a comparison with the aforementioned reproduction results.

 ---